 - Director Christine Lasker who also provided her entertainment compere service through her trading entity Starshak Entertainment.
-For the 2019/20 year, no payment was made to her trading entity Starshak Entertainment (2019/20 \$10,800). - Director Gary Watts who also provided his management consulting service through his trading entity GJW Consultancy.
-For the 2019/20 year, no payment was made for the above service (2019/20 \$18,760).
+For the 2019/20 year, her service contract totalled \$10,800 which was payable to Starshak Entertainment (2018/19 \$16,300). - Director Gary Watts who also provided his management consulting service through his trading entity GJW Consultancy.
+For the 2019/20 year, his service contract totalled \$18,760 which was payable to GJW Consultancy (2018/19 \$0).